Sport and Wellbeing

 High Performance Sport and Performing Arts

 Workplace Wellness is recognised internationally as being an integral part of work-life balance.
-The University Wellness programme managed by Sport and Wellbeing is focused on empowering staff to make informed healthy life choices.
+The University of Waikato staff wellness programme managed by Sport and Wellbeing is focused on empowering staff to make informed healthy life choices.
 This is achieved through monthly activities including activity tasters, seminars and workshops.

 For more information, visit the Health and Wellbing website: www.waikato.ac.nz/healthandsafety/health-and-wellbeing, or email firstname.lastname@example.org